 The JACK connections can be configured via the environment variables

-SC_JACK_DEFAULT_OUTPUTS.
-The format is either a string that specifies another jack client or a comma-separated list of jack ports.
+These variables are written as a string that specifies another jack client or a comma-separated list of jack ports formatted as a string.

 By default the server will boot to your system's default audio devices using

 On Windows there are multiple audio driver APIs (e.g.